kanhaiya-gupta/MongoDB-Nobel-Prize-Explorer/docs/README.md

 ## Contributing

-Submit issues or pull requests to enhance functionality, add tests, or improve docs.
+Submit issues or pull requests to enhance functionality, add tests, or improve documentation.

 ## License